-Get to know our tour managers, well-traveled and fascinating individuals who make your Encore performance tours truly unique and unforgettable.
-Today we’re happy to introduce you to Peter Ede.
+Get to know our tour managers — well-traveled, fascinating individuals who will make your Encore performance tours truly unique and unforgettable.
+Today we’re happy to introduce you to Peter Ede!

 A quick background on Peter: